Get

 The Great Dane is a unique breed of dog that make a fantastic choice for a pet.
 Nicknamed “gentle giants”, Great Danes are very eye-catching and naturally stand out due to their height.
 Aside from their commanding stature, another unique characteristic that Great Danes have is their webbed feet!

-If you’re a Great Dane owner, you’ve probably noticed the webbings on their paws and wondered why they have them?
+If you’re a Great Dane owner, you’ve probably noticed the webbings on their paws and wondered why they have them.
 What are they used for?
 Are they important?

-In this article, we discuss what exactly webbed feet are, and why they are important for Great Danes!
+In this article, we discuss what exactly webbed feet are and why they are important for Great Danes!

 What Are Webbed Feet?

 When we think of webbed feet, we immediately think of animals like ducks or frogs that have obvious membranes in between their toes.
 The purpose of this anatomical feature is to increase the surface area of the foot for aquatic locomotion.
 In the canine world, not all dogs have webbed feet.
 Certain breeds have webbings on their toes that allow them to perform specific functions, such as having better stability for walking and, you guessed it, swimming!
-But although stronger swimming abilities is an obvious advantage, not all breeds with webbed feet use them for swimming.
+But although stronger swimming abilities are an obvious advantage, not all breeds with webbed feet use them for swimming.

-You are free to use this image but we do require you to link back to Petkeen.com for credit
+You are free to use this image but we do require you to link back to Dogster.com for credit.

 Why Do Great Danes Have Webbed Feet?

 Great Danes’ webbed feet allowed them to move in all kinds of terrain during a hunt with their owners.
-The webbings provided them with traction in mud and snow, and extra stability when holding down the animals during the hunt.
+The webbings provided them with traction in mud and snow and extra stability when holding down the animals during the hunt.
 Their webbings are prominent, but since they are not used for swimming, they are only considered medium-sized compared to actual water dogs.

-As advancements in technology developed, the need for Great Danes for hunting dwindled, and they breed was eventually bred for companionship.
+As advancements in technology developed, the need for Great Danes for hunting dwindled, and their breed was eventually bred for companionship.
 Despite domestication, Great Danes still have the webbed feet from their hunting ancestors.

 Dogster_Website dividers_v1_Jan 18 2024-03